TomasSirotek/wuav-desktop-client/README.md

 ## Licence

 Distributed under the MIT License.
 See LICENSE for more information.
+I have created this project for learning purposes and exam project with passion and having lots of pain and fun !

+If by any change you will find any of the code useful for you please feel free to use it or distribute it.

 Team: Just me :) <br>
 2023 SDE & SCO cs project posted here on GitHub. <br>